"

 Example 3.7.1.
 Anacrusis: “It’s Raining, It’s Pouring”

-Notice that measure 1 does not start until after the anacrusis because the anacrusis is an incomplete measure.
+Notice that measure 1 does not start until after the anacrusis because the anacrusis is in an incomplete measure.
 The second system begins with measure 5, not measure 6.

 As mentioned, other names for the anacrusis include the pickup or upbeat.
 These terms may help you understand how the anacrusis is to be performed.
 Recall that the strongest beat in any measure is beat one, also known as the downbeat.
 The upbeat leads into the downbeat.
 In other words, the anacrusis is not to be performed as the last note of a measure, but rather, the note leading into the following downbeat.